What Is Constructive Possession of a Firearm in Wisconsin

 Imagine this scenario: A felon stays at a friend’s house, and police execute a search warrant.
 During the search, they find a gun hidden under the couch in the living room.
 Even if the felon didn’t own the gun or wasn’t aware it was there, prosecutors might argue constructive possession, claiming the felon had access to and control over the area where the firearm was found.

-In Wisconsin, those with felony convictions for firearm possession face serious consequences, such as prison time and substantial fines, which can impact their futures significantly.
+In Wisconsin, those with felony convictions for firearm possession face serious consequences, such as prison time and substantial fines, which can significantly impact their futures.
 Wisconsin Statute § 941.29 outlines these penalties, which should not be taken lightly.

 How to Prove the Firearm Wasn’t Yours